justicebangura/OurBank/README.md

 ### Collective Effort
 This project requires a collaborative effort, so don't hesitate to ask for clarification when needed.
-Use classwork codes or online resources (Slack, YouTube, ChatGPT) to generate baseline code for your tasks.
+Use classwork codes or online resources (Slack, YouTube, ChatGPT) to generate baseline code.

 ### Frontend Development
 For this project, a simple HTML frontend will be used to connect with the backend for our group presentation.